Lock 60 at the Schuylkill Canal Park

 The Schuylkill Canal Park boasts a number of outdoor recreational experiences.
 This site is a treasure trove for nature lovers featuring areas for wildflower walks, premier birding paths, a favorite local fishing spot, a public boat launch, and a five-mile water loop trail.
 Beautiful views of the Schuylkill River make for a pleasant visiting experience.
 Picnic tables are available along the River.

-The site, purchased by Montgomery County from the Pennsylvania Department of Environmental Protection Bureau of Mine Reclamation in 2010, is managed daily by the Schuylkill Canal Association.
+The site, purchased by Montgomery County from the Pennsylvania Department of Environmental Protection Bureau of Mine Reclamation in 2010, is managed in partnership with the Schuylkill Canal Association.
 View more information about the Schuylkill Canal Association.
+For all special event information please contact the Schuylkill Canal Association at 610-917-0021 or at their website: https://schuylkillcanal.org/

 The park welcomes leashed dogs.
 Owners are responsible to monitor their pet’s behavior and dispose of waste.